DBProductions/rabbitmq-cluster/README.md

 # RabbitMQ

-This repository gives you the possibility to play around with RabbitMQ 3.12.0.
-To understand how Clustering, Federation- and Shovel-Plugin work.
+This repository provides you with the opportunity to experiment with RabbitMQ 3.12.0 and gain a better understanding of how Clustering, Federation, and Shovel plugins function.

 # Docker

-The `docker-compose` file contains three RabbitMQ services `rabbitmq1`, `rabbitmq2` and `rabbitmq3`.
-Additional Prometheus is defined to monitor the RabbitMQ instances and Grafana to display the stats.
-The used virtual host is simple named `vhost`, the admin user (`rabbit`) and password (`rabbit`) are on all nodes the same.
+The `docker-compose` file consists of three RabbitMQ services named `rabbitmq1`, `rabbitmq2`, and `rabbitmq3`.
+Additionally, Prometheus is configured to monitor the RabbitMQ instances, and Grafana is used to display the statistics.
+The virtual host used is simply named `vhost`, and the admin user (`rabbit`) and password (`rabbit`) are the same on all nodes.

     $ docker-compose up --build